Our breastfeeding support service is available for all mothers that live in Merton.

 Infant feeding in Merton

-Our breastfeeding support service provides mothers with information on breastfeeding, delivered by our Health Visiting team who are all breastfeeding trained under the UNICEF Baby Friendly Initiative.
-This is available at a local children's centre and is appointment only.
-To book an appointment please contact the team on: 0330 053 9264
+Our infant feeding support service provides mothers with information on breastfeeding, delivered by our breastfeeding supporters and Health Visiting team who are all breastfeeding trained in line with the UNICEF Baby Friendly Initiative.
+This is available at local children's centres as per below:

 Our team can be contacted on: 03300 539 264.